thegooddocsproject/incubator/style-guide/about-style-guide.md

 This section includes a table to highlight or call out any terms that are unique or which conflict with your default style guide.
-For example, the Google Developer's Guide uses "open source" but our project prefers "open-source" when used as a modifier, as in "open-source software."
+For example, the Google Developer's Guide uses "open source" but our project prefers "open-source" when used as an adjective, as in "open-source software."

 ## About the "Topic types and templates" section

-Depending on the type of project you’re creating, some of the Good Docs templates will be more relevant than others.
+The Good Docs project provides templates for various types of topics that you can adopt in your project.
+Depending on the type of project you're creating, some of the Good Docs templates will be more relevant than others.
 In this section, you can link to the templates you have adopted for your project.
 You can also explain when contributors should use these templates.

 ## About the "General writing tips" section